ABS Compliant Bio-trade in South(ern) Africa (ABioSA)

 AbioSA works to ensure that all biotrade participants recognise the importance of biodiversity, environmental protection, conservation and sustainable use.

-ACCESS AND BENEFIT-SHARING
+ACCESS AND BENEFIT-SHARING (ABS)

 ABioSA is helping to embed practical access and benefit-sharing (ABS) as a feature of sustainable biotrade that works for both communities and businesses while enhancing biodiversity protection and ensuring sustainable use of natural resources.